prurph/obsidian-inline-syntax-hl/README.md

 1. Clone this repo into your `<vault>/.obsidian/plugins` directory
 2. In `plugins/obisidian-inline-syntax-hl`: `npm install && npm run build`
-3. Enable the plugin: `preferences → Community plugins → toggle slider for "Move Tabs"`
+3. Enable the plugin: `preferences → Community plugins → toggle slider for "Inline Syntax Highlight"`
 4. (Optional) set your preferred languages in the settings

 ### Through community plugins